 Traditional media has always skewed towards the higher end of marketing budgets.
-Which is why most startups and small businesses have turned to digital marketing methods, such as social media, to promote their businesses.
+Which is why most startups, freelance business and small businesses have turned to digital marketing methods, such as social media, to promote their businesses.

 Social media has fast become one of the most effective ways to communicate with fans and customers.
 The growing popularity of these channels among internet users has made them an ideal arena for businesses to promote their content.

 On the flip side, social media has now become so saturated with content that marketers are struggling to get their message heard.

 Shifting algorithms on popular platforms has also made it harder for posts to be seen, even by existing followers.

 To promote your business on social media, you need to utilize your creativity.
 Text posts no longer have the same impact they used to—instead, social media graphics have been found to increase engagement, and have the potential to go viral.